dtroode/kistauri-blog/src/pages/blog/give-firefox-a-chance.md

 categories: thoughts
 ---

-We live in the era of browser monopoly.
-So look at another browser!
+Use Chrome?
+Have a bad news for you.
+In era of browser monopoly we need to look at another browsers, so let's do that.

 ## Situation